rileythiessen/rasabotz/data/nlu.md

 ## intent:generic_problem
 - I am having an issue
+- There is an issue

 ## intent:generic_hardware
 - Request for new hardware
+- I need new hardware

 ## intent:generic_software
 - Request for new software
+- I need new software

 ## intent:problem_cam_broken
 - My webcam is broken